Read: How to Use an Anal Dilator

 However, you'll want to pay particular attention to the material.

-A lot of companies try to use some of the cheapest materials offered when it comes to people who may not know better - including ones that are full of phthalates or have terrible scents.
-Other companies use metals or other very-stiff materials - which can be frustrating and hard to insert for a beginner.
+A lot of companies try to use some of the cheapest materials offered - including ones that are full of phthalates or have terrible scents.
+(Since the companies assume you're a "beginner", they're hoping you don't know better.)
+Other companies use metals or other very stiff materials - which can be frustrating and hard to insert for a beginner.

 While there's no "right" answer to what material is the best fit for you, you should be knowledgeable about body-safe options and what phthalates are.